 5. New Zealand

-As the second safest place in the world, New Zealand had over 3.8 million travellers visit the country last year.
+As the second-safest place in the world, New Zealand had over 3.8 million travellers visit the country last year.
 Furthermore, many people are considering moving there to make New Zealand their permanent residence.

 Personally, I have never been to New Zealand, but it is on my priority list for the upcoming year.
 I’d love to visit cities like Auckland, Wellington, Christchurch, and Queenstown and explore the outdoors around Auckland, Lake Tekapo and Wanaka.
-Hopefully, I can do a bit of slow travel and really get to know the country.
+Hopefully, I can do a bit of slow travel and get to know the country.

 6. Austria